dustinpfister/blog_posts/_posts/threejs-curve-quadratic-bezier-curve3.md

 ## THREE.QuadraticBezierCurve3 and what to know first

-This is a blog post on the use of the THREE.QuadraticBezierCurve3 constructor function in the javaScript library known as threejs.
+This is a blog post on the use of the THREE.QuadraticBezierCurve3 [constructor function](/2019/02/27/js-javascript-constructor/) in the javaScript library known as threejs.
 This is then not any kind of [getting started type post on threejs](/2018/04/04/threejs-getting-started/) let alone [javaScript](/2018/11/27/js-getting-started/) and any additional skills that are needed before hand.
 There is a whole lot of ground to cover first before getting into the use of Curves and I am not going to be getting into every little detail that you should know at this point.
 However I do always like to take a moment to write about a few key things you might want to learn about first, or brush up on once again when it comes to using the Quadratic Bezier Curve3 class.

 ### Read up more on the base Curve class

 I wrote a post on the [base Curve class](/2022/06/17/threejs-curve/) all ready so that is something that you might want to read about a little first.
 The QuadraticBezierCurve3 class is a kind of Curve class so there is taking a moment to read about what there is to work with when it comes to curve objects in general.
 For the most part I do like to just use this QuadraticBezierCurve3 class for making curve objects, however there are a few other built in options for this, and if need be there is also making my own Curve classes as well based off the the main Curve class.

+### The Vector3 class

+The arguments that I give when calling the QuadraticBezierCurve3 function are instances of the [Vector3 class](/2018/04/15/threejs-vector3/), also I often want to create an array of Vector3 objects.
+This Vector3 class is worth checking out in detail then if you have not done so all ready.

 ### Source Code is up on Github